Unity-Technologies/ml-agents-dots/Documentation~/README.md

 To generate the MLAgentsWorld with the given settings call `MLAgentsWorldSpecs.GetWorld()`.

 ## Communication Between C# and Python
 In order to exchange data with Python, we use shared memory.
 Python will create a small file that contains information required for starting the communication.
-The path to the file will be randomly generated randomly generated and passed by Python to the Unity Executable as command line argument.
+The path to the file will be randomly generated and passed by Python to the Unity Executable as command line argument.
 For in editor training, a default file will be used.
-Using shared memory would allow faster data exchange and will remove the need to serialize the data to an intermediate format.
+Using shared memory allows for faster data exchange and will remove the need to serialize the data to an intermediate format.

 __Note__ : The python code for communication is located in [ml-agents-envs~](./ml-agents-envs~).